mgoellnitz/JFileSync3/README.md

 Java based File Syncing Tool
 ==================

-Fiel Syncing with optional Compression and Encryption for Local and WebDAV Folders.
+File Syncing with optional Compression and Encryption for Local and WebDAV Folders.

 For local folders encryption can use EncFS and thus be compatible with encfs4win, BoxCryptor, Encdroid and so on.